lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebellum/functional_simulation_with_eglif/functional_simulation_with_eglif.rst

 **Inputs:**

-•	a single hdf5 file (saved in /storage) containing position and connection data and some useful parameters from scaffold_params.py (in /storage)
+•	a single hdf5 file (saved in /storage) containing network topology data, i.e. cell positions and connections

 The user can define some features of the, “stimulation input spike patterns”: stimulation area radius (glomeruli within a central area with a tunable radius